 (Synced) - pin net names are synchronized, no changes are required.

 (Update Pin File) - transfer net name from the schematic to the external FPGA pin file (which is updated).
 Net names from the Schematic will be copied to the Signal names in the FPGA pin file; the source csv pin file is rewritten.

 (Update Schematic) – change the schematic net name to match the Signal name in the external FPGA pin file (schematic is updated).
-Net labels in Schematic will change to match to the source FPGA Signal names.
+Net labels in Schematic will change to match the source FPGA Signal names.

 (Ignore) – reject changes, no updates will be performed.

 (Warning) – there is a non-critical difference in pin name matching between the schematic and the external (FPGA) file.
 If desired, select an update option (or Ignore) from the drop-down menu.

 External - the Pin Table lists the source pin assignment.
 Pin assignment changes are displayed and can be and applied to the schematic component, or back.

 Export - click to start the workflow with an FPGA pin file from the schematic side and generate an Altium Pin Report file.

 Apply - click this button after choosing the appropriate action from the icon drop-down menu for each entry (row) in the table.